Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 In Hindu Dharma, both the Gods and Goddesses stand for the supreme power of the universe.
 All the chief deities have both masculine and feminine partners.
 Hindu Goddesses denote Shakti – known to be the feminine source of power in the universe.
 They are extremely respected and strong as well as play a vital role in the formation, defense and annihilation of the universe.

-She is believed to be one of the main Yoginis, a group of sixty-four or eighty-one Tantric Devis, who are part of Parvati Devi’s entourage.
+She is considered one of the main Yoginis, a group of sixty-four or eighty-one Tantric Devis, who are part of Parvati Devi’s entourage.
 The name is an amalgamation of Chanda and Munda, two demons who Chamunda had slain.
 Her identity is associated with Goddess Parvati, Kali or Durga.

 Goddess Chamunda is typically depicted living in cremation grounds or around holy fig trees.
 The Devi is revered with wine offerings and ritual animal sacrifices.
 The custom of animal sacrifice is now not very common thanks to the impact of Vaishnavites and Shaivites.

-Chamunda Devi was initially viewed as a tribal goddess, venerated by the tribals belonging to the Vindhya mountains in central India.
-It was common at the time for tribes to offer animals as well as human sacrifices to the Goddess along with the custom of presenting liquor.
+Chamunda Devi was initially viewed as a tribal goddess, venerated by the tribals of the Vindhya mountains in central India.
+It was common at the time for tribes to offer animals, as well as human sacrifices to the Goddess along with the custom of presenting liquor.
 The fiery nature of the Devi is owing to her connection with Rudra (Lord Shiva), recognized with fire god Agni sometimes.

 Chamunda Devi is venerated all across India and Nepal and is believed to be the Goddess of War.
 Several people in the Hindu and Jain community pray to her as their Kuladevi (Family Deity).